austinzheng/Cormorant/README.md

 ### Working On

-- I/O functions
-- Basic control flow
-- Logical operators
+- Standard library
 - Distinction between integers and floating-point values
 - Support for maps
 - Support for keywords
 - Support for syntax quoting
+- Basic namespacing
 - Better error handling than simply crashing the REPL
-- Multiple arities for functions/macros
 - Ability to type in multiple forms at the top level; ability to read and execute from file
 - Metacontext - allow consumer to define custom functions visible to the user
 - Performance optimization (once development stabilizes)